The Thracian sanctuary at Tatul Village

 The final period during which the hill near Tatul Village was inhabited by people is marked by a medieval necropolis.
 Eight of its graves were studied.
 The necropolis was built no later than the mid-13th century and marked the end of centuries-long life on the hill near Tatul Village.

-The site is open for visitors.
+The site is open to visitors.
 There is a security guard on the site and it is under constant video surveillance.